 Communities play an important role in forest conservation.
 In many places around the world, people are living not only nearby but also inside forests.
 It is therefore important to engage with them to work together to protect the environment.

-APP is committed to continue our support for the local communities.
+APP is committed to continuing our support for the local communities.
 Moving forward, we are focusing on opening more access to the market for the DMPA products, and diversifying the micro, small and medium businesses under the DMPA program.

 Community Business Model Development in Partnership with ICRAF-CIFOR-YKAN